DOC문서PROJECT.docx

 after a prolonged exposure to cosmic vacuum and radiation.
 It is possible that there is a

-different organisms.
-Our ultimate goals are to demonstrate proof-of-principle for
+organisms.
+Our ultimate goals are to demonstrate proof-of-principle for metabolic

-metabolic suppression as means to reduce the negative effects of spaceflight
+suppression as means to reduce the negative effects of spaceflight environmental issues

 In order to demonstrate the potential application of the metabolic control technology the

-chamber with a range of life-monitoring equipment for high-throughput testing of hypo-
+with a range of life-monitoring equipment for high-throughput testing of hypo-metabolic

-metabolic parameters and conditions that enable reversible induction of a state of
+parameters and conditions that enable reversible induction of a state of suspended

 This internship opportunity will assist in defining and implementing demonstrations of the